FionaGuerin/plantestic/README.md

 An interaction contains a request from the client and a response from a service.
 A request contains an HTTP method, a URL, and possibly parameters.
 A response contains an HTTP status code and, if applicable, data.
+A hyphen separates the HTTP status codes and the data.

 The HTTP method is `GET`, `POST`, or `PUT`.